Bhekisile/Nexter/README.md

 # 📖 [Portfolio React] <a name="about-project"></a>

-**[Nexter]** This project is all about learning grid layout.
-This showcases the knowledge of how to positioning grid items, naming the grid lines and areas, aligning grid items and tracks.
-Employing responsive layouts with auto-fill and auto-fit complemented with minmax function.
-Naming grid template columns and rows using auto, min- and max-content and also  utilizes HTML and a Sass preprocessor for its construction.
+**[Nexter]** This project is all about learning the grid layout in depth.
+It showcases the knowledge of how to position grid items, name the grid lines and areas, and align grid items and tracks.
+The minmax function assists in implementing responsive layouts that use auto-fill and auto-fit.
+The construction of grid template columns and rows using auto, min-, and max-content also involves the use of HTML and a Sass preprocessor.
 Throughout this course, I utilized Sass variables, functions, and mixins, which simplify the styling of the application, eliminate the need for dry code, and enable quick changes to style properties.

 ## 🛠 Built With <a name="built-with"></a>